architecture-first/boa-showcase/docs/programming/Messaging.md

         ErrorAfterReceivedByActor ("ErrorAfterReceivedByActor");
 ```
    The Convo statuses help for troubleshooting in the asynchronous environment.

 4. Tasklist - The list of tasks as part of a use case that are performed by the participating actors.

 ![](images/Messaging/View-Product-Tasklist.png)
    1. The Tasklist shows the steps of the use case as they are being worked on.
-   2. There are extra items, such as SuggestProducts because the Actor proactively contacted the Customer during the ViewProduct use case.
+   2. There are extra items in the Task list above, such as SuggestProducts because the Actor proactively contacted the Customer during the ViewProduct use case.

 ```java
     @TaskTracking(task = "merchant/ShowProduct", defaultParentTask = "customer/ViewProduct")
     public CartItem showProduct(ViewProductEvent event) {
 ```
 In order to participate in a Task list, the method must be decorated with a TaskTracking annotation.
-The first parameter must also be an ArchitectureFirst event.
+The first parameter must be an ArchitectureFirst event.

 ## Links